creac/dnsAgent/README.md

 dnsAgent
 ========

-dnsAgent is a tools which can forwarding DNS requests to TCP mode, and prevent DNS spoofing, and increase the speed by cache.
+dnsAgent is a tools which can forwarding DNS requests to TCP mode, and prevent DNS spoofing, and use cache to improve the speed.

 Usage
 -----